 What Happens During Brain Death

 During brain death, the entire brain ceases to function permanently.
 This leads to an inability to breathe, think, or feel.
 Additionally, during brain death, the body’s vital functions like heartbeat and blood pressure can only be maintained artificially.
+The body may appear to be breathing, and it is warm, but only because machines and medications are doing the work.

-Causes for Brain Death
+Causes of Brain Death

 Many things can contribute to brain death in a patient.
 Potential causes of brain death include: